slhernandez/css-guidelines/README.md

 #### Non-descriptive class names

-This is my opinion and a developer decision.
-I believe in using descriptive class names that can properly describe the div container or element.
+I believe in using descriptive class names that can properly describe the function of the item that will be styled.
 I will not attempt to blanket parent containers with tag selectors because you'll always have multiple tags on the same page.
 There will always be more than one ```ul``` tag.
 Might as well provide a descriptive class name for code readability and maintainability.

 ```css
 /* bad */